MIAMI VALLEY SCHOOL ANNUAL REPORT

 When reviewing the materials, we realized that a lead story was needed to give the report and the 2017-2018 theme context.
 We reached out to one of our partners, an award-winning journalist, who developed an article and assisted in pulling the language of the report together into a cohesive story.

-Once the content was finalized, our graphic designer created the report lay-out and brought the project to life.
+Once the content was finalized, our talented graphic design partner created the report lay-out and brought the project to life.
 As with all our projects, there was back-and-forth with MVS as we wrote and designed the piece to ensure we were on the same page and creating a report that met all the school’s needs and wishes.
 The collaboration produced stunning results: A 28-page plus cover, 8.5” x 11”, full color, Self Mailing, landscape opening Annual Report that makes both Miami Valley School and Oregon Printing proud.

 Finishing the piece was not the last step in the Miami Valley School Annual Report project.
 Our next task was sorting out who should receive the piece.